oxidane/tmuxomatic/README.md

 The `windowgram` module is presently not licensed for use outside the tmuxomatic project.
 For more information, including future plans for an open source license, please see the file `windowgram.py`.

-Everything else is distributed under the [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).
+The `tmuxomatic` source is distributed under the [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).
 The copyright and license must be included with any use, modification, or redistribution.
 See the license for details.